-These are few of the questions that can help a business determine which of their customers are strongly attached to the brand, while which are most vulnerable to leaving for a competitor at the first notice.
+These are a few of the questions that can help a business determine which of their customers are strongly attached to the brand, while which are most vulnerable to leaving for a competitor at the first notice.

 Measuring loyalty is just a piece of the puzzle.
-The other part is to figure out why few customers are loyal, few are vulnerable and several lie between the two extremes – let’s call them neutral.
-And since the best information is always the one that is obtained from the source itself, businesses should invest in developing systems that enable them to collect feedback from their customers about their service level, areas of improvement and any gap between their expectation and actual delivery.
+The other part is to figure out why few customers are loyal, few are vulnerable and several lies between the two extremes – let’s call them neutral.
+And since the best information is always the one that is obtained from the source itself, businesses should invest in developing systems that enable them to collect feedback from their customers about their service level, areas of improvement and any gap between their expectations and actual delivery.